Categories

 Centralization of Identity

 Verifying customer identities has always been the core of financial services.
 It is almost impossible to open a bank account without getting their identity verified.
-Unfortunately, a majority of the world keeps operating with analog tools in an evolving digital environment.
+Unfortunately, the majority of the world keeps operating with analog tools in an evolving digital environment.
 Driver’s licenses or passports were mainly intended to be used for in-person verification and not online verification.
 So proving the identities of people during the account opening process remains a huge challenge.
 Another big challenge is that more than 1 billion people globally don’t even have an identification document.
-These people can’t travel, take part in commerce and receive medical care or government benefits at all without identity documents.
+These people can’t travel, take part in commerce, and receive medical care or government benefits at all without identity documents.

 Things that were industry standard yesterday aren’t the industry standard today.
-Things are always evolving, banks and financial institutions constantly need new tools to verify customer identity.
+Things are always evolving, and banks and financial institutions constantly need new tools to verify customer identity.
 In some cases, simple verification is more than enough.
 Other situations require robust identity authentication checks.
 Numerous circumstances have different circumstances, but the need for digital ID verification will only grow as time passes.

 Future of Digital ID Verification